 Latest achievements

-We are pleased to announce the publication of An Axiomatisation of Solidity Memory and Storage at the 23rd International Conference on Software Engineering and Formal Methods.
+We are pleased to announce the publication of An Axiomatisation of Solidity Memory and Storage at the 23rd International Conference on Software Engineering and Formal Methods on November 2025.

 KeYther is a theorem prover that we are creating for Solidity, which is the main programming language for the biggest smart contract plataform: Ethereum.
 KeYther is based on KeY system, that is used to verify Java programs using dynamic logic (which is a proof calculus on symbolic execution).

 The basis of a program logic for a programming language is the formalisation of the data types offered by, and definable in, the language.
-In this work, we already did an axiomatisation of Solidity’s data types, which is essentially an algebraic specification of these data types.
+In this work, we developed an axiomatisation of Solidity’s data types, which is essentially an algebraic specification of these data types.
 The axioms, or rules, are meant to symbolically execute operations on symbolic expressions appearing in logical formulas.
-In future work, this axiomatisation will be embedded in a (symbolic execution based) proof calculus for Solidity dynamic logic.
+In on going work, this axiomatisation is embedded in a (symbolic execution based) proof calculus for Solidity dynamic logic.
 However, it can be equally used by other verification approaches, based on Hoare logic or weakest precondition calculi.

 Memory

-In our work, we started by formalising the memory model that works like a memory table with pointers.
+In our work, we formalised a model of volatile memory that works like a memory table with pointers.
 Because of that, the copy is shallow.
 In addition, Solidty has arbitrarily nested data structures.
-So we formalizing memory by creating an identity for each structure, and nested structures are formalized as a list of fields.
+Therefore, the formalisation creates an identity for each sub-structure, and nested structures are formalised as a list of fields.
+In addition, sub-structures that were never created are assigned to default values when trying to read them in the point the main structured was created in the symbolic execution.

 Storage

-• In eager, the storage is formalized as a tree, which is more intuitive.
+- In the eager formalisation, the storage is formalised as a tree, which is more intuitive.

-• In lazy approach, the storage is formalized as a list of keys and values.
+- In the lazy formalisation, the storage is formalised as a list of key-pathes and values.
 So it has a flat data structure.

 In Solidity, it is possible to copy from storage to memory and vice-versa.
-We did also both formalization of lazy and eager copy.
-The eager does the “real copy” while the lazy looks what the eager approach is suposed to do.
-We did some formalization in Lean theorem prover that the eager approach respect the lazy definition.
+We did also both formalisation of lazy and eager copy.
+The eager does the “real copy” while the lazy delays the actual construction of the copy to the point where we read from the copy.
+We did some formalisation in Lean theorem prover that the eager approach respect the lazy definition.

 Related Work

-The work of Diego Marmsoler and Achim D. Brucker of Denotational semantics of Solidity in Isabelle/HOL has the axiomatization of memory and storage, but it is still not enough for high degree of automation.
+The work of Diego Marmsoler and Achim D. Brucker of Denotational semantics of Solidity in Isabelle/HOL has the axiomatization of memory and storage, but does not achieve any high degree of automation.

-The paper SMT-Friendly Formalization of the Solidity Memory Model has good automation because it relies on Boogie, which uses Z3 (an SMT solver).
-However, the memory and storage are still not fully automatizes.
+The paper SMT-Friendly formalisation of the Solidity Memory Model has good automation because it relies on Boogie, which uses Z3 (an SMT solver).
+However, the memory and storage are still not fully covered.

 Solidifier is another great theorem prover with high level of automation.
-However, it is a bounded model checker, so it can not verify big and complex programs.
+However, it is a bounded model checker, so it can not verify all possible runs.

-In conclusion, our work is the only one with full formalization of memory and storage and with high degree of automation.
+In conclusion, our work is the only one with full formalisation of memory and storage and with high degree of automation.